joeywhalen/transportation-ev-transition/README.md

 Joey Whalen. and
 Nana Yirenkyi

 This project revolves around the current transition from ICE (Internal Combustion Engine) to EV (Electric Vehicles).
-We will provide a web application that provides tools that will help users gain information about electric vehicles as well as presenting which EVs are currently available, as well as soon to be available.
+The ComparEV web application assists users with that transition.
+We provide an interactive app that allows a user to provide information about their current vehicle, and returns suggested electric vehicles as well as estimated time for overall cost savings.
+The app also provides articles and reviews of electric vehicles based on the user input.

 This project will be MVC based and will include Java, JavaScript, HTML5, and CSS3.